 Synthetic Web Slings

 Web slings are flat belt straps made of webbing material and most commonly feature fittings, or flat or twisted eyes, on each end.
 Web slings are the most versatile and widely-used multi-purpose sling.
 They’re strong, easy to rig, and inexpensive.
-Compared to chain, they’re more flexible and lighter and can be used to help reduce scratching and denting to loads.
+Compared to alloy chain slings, they’re more flexible and lighter and can be used to help reduce scratching and denting to loads.
 They can also be fabricated with wide load-bearing surfaces up to 48” to provide significant surface contact for heavy and large loads.

 Nylon web sling performance isn’t affected by oil and grease, and they’re resistant to alkaline-based chemicals.
 However, they should never be used in acidic atmospheres or near chemicals used as bleaching agents.
 Polyester web slings can be used in acidic environments or near chemicals used as bleaching agents, but should never be used in alkaline environments.

 They also have a relatively low heat-resistance and are not to be used in environments that exceed 194°F, or environments where temperatures are below -40°F. For loads with sharp edges, corner protectors or edge guards should be used to protect the sling from cuts and tears.
-Because there is a difference between abrasion resistant protection and cut resistant protection, be sure to identify the type of resistance required for your application.
+Because there is a difference between abrasion-resistant protection and cut-resistant protection, be sure to identify the type of resistance required for your application.

 If used outdoors, they should be stored away in a cool, dark, and dry environment to avoid prolonged exposure to sunlight and UV rays, which can damage and weaken the strength of the sling.
 When a lift is made at the W.L.L., the user can expect approximately 8-10% stretch when using a nylon web sling and 3% stretch when using a polyester web sling at rated capacity.